Theory: Part 02

 [10:24:01]: Payload C

-If an algorithm observes that an email from `sales@getcognlay.com` goes out, and exactly 72 hours later to the millisecond, another email from `info@trycognlay.io` goes out to the same person with a loosely similar text structure, the algorithm flags both domains instantly.
-It recognizes the orchestration software controlling them.
+If an algorithm observes that an email from `sales@org.com` goes out, and exactly 72 hours later to the millisecond, another email goes out to the same person with a loosely similar text structure, the algorithm flags both instantly.

 IF (TimeDelta(Touch1, Touch2) ==== exactly 72h across 500 domains) THEN Flag(BotNetwork_Probability_99%)